Marcell Ozuna Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The 10.4 strikeouts per nine innings compiled by the Reds pitching staff ranks third in the league.
+- The pitching staff for the Reds has a collective 10 K/9, the fifth-best in MLB.

-- The Reds' 4.55 team ERA ranks 16th across all MLB pitching staffs.
+- The Reds' 4.86 team ERA ranks 19th among all MLB pitching staffs.

-- The Reds give up the sixth-fewest home runs in baseball (seven total, 0.8 per game).
+- Reds pitchers combine to give up nine home runs (0.9 per game), the sixth-fewest in the league.

-- The Reds will send Cessa (0-0) to the mound for his second start of the season.
+- The Reds will look to Greene (0-0) in his third start this season.

-- His most recent time out came in relief on Monday when the righty tossed 2/3 innings against the Atlanta Braves while allowing hits.
+- His most recent appearance was out of the bullpen on Tuesday when the righty threw 2/3 innings against the Atlanta Braves while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.